hackingmaterials/matminer/README.rst

 Citing MatMiner
 --------

-We are currently in the process of writing a paper on matminer
+We are currently in the process of writing a paper on matminer - we will update the citation information once it is submitted.

 Example notebooks
 -----------------